HAVE YOUR SAY ABOUT THE VILLAGE HALL TRANSFORMATION!! Find out more...

 The Village Hall

-The redecoration of the small meeting room was completed in 2016 thanks to the good offices of the W.I. who not only provided materials and labour but also managed to renew the curtains too!
+The last big redecoration throughout was completed in 2016 thanks to the good offices of the W.I. who not only provided materials and labour but also managed to preserve the curtains by having them cleaned and replacing the track!
 Well done, W.I., and many thanks.

 Facilities